TillFleisch/ESPHome-Philips-Smart-Coffee/README.md

 This component has been developed on a Philips EP2220 and an ESP8266.

 This component provides a `Power Switch`, a `Status sensor` and various `Buttons` which simulate user input.
+The `Power Switch` can be used to turn on the coffee machine with and without a cleaning cycle during startup.

 ![Provided entities in HomeAssistant](ha_entities.png)